sing1ee/a2a-directory/README.zh-CN.md

-# ✨ Agent2Agent 协议 ✨
+# ✨ A2A Directory ✨

 ![Awesome A2A](/images/a2a-protocol.png)